On This Page

 Arches National Park

 Arches are a unique, natural phenomenon.
 The process begins as giant sandstone plateaus are slowly eroded away.
 First, they typically separate into parallel strips of rock, or fins.
-As they continue to be worn down, brilliant windows emerge.
+As they continue to be worn down, windows emerge.
 They can eventually become thinner and elongated pieces, forming the delicate arches.
 Finally, all that remains are the remnants of the slabs that once were, called hoodoos.

-There are a variety of trails meandering throughout the park which allow you to observe all stages of this erosion process up close and personal.
+There are a variety of trails in the park that allow you to observe all stages of this erosion process up close and personal.

 And shuffle in between magnificent sandstone fins of the Fiery Furnace.

-Delicate Arch, that picturesque, iconic arch you find adorning everything from t-shirts to license plates, was a must stop sight in the park.
-The picture below was taken from a viewpoint, however, there is also a trail available that will take you right up to it for a better view.
+Delicate Arch, that picturesque, iconic arch you find adorning everything from t-shirts to license plates, was a must stop.
+The picture below was taken from a viewpoint, however, there is also a trail that will take you right up to it for a better view.

 A Newly Discovered Fear of Heights?

 We hiked to the fragile Landscape Arch at Devil’s Garden, and even proceeded on to the continuing trail to catch a glimpse of the famous Double O Arch.
-I never thought I had a fear of heights before, but something about hiking near the edge of a narrow rock overhanging with nothing but boulders between myself and the ground below gave me the sudden urge to lower my center of gravity.
+I never thought I had a fear of heights before, but something about hiking near the edge of a narrow rock overhanging with nothing but boulders between myself and the ground below made my stomach drop out.
+I had the sudden urge to lower my center of gravity.
 I literally crawled part of the trail.
-I felt a bit silly when I looked across the way at a group of hikers who had scaled right up next to the Double O Arch, and were consequently much higher up than myself.

-We had a little time to kill before it was time to check into our Airbnb for the night, and a couple of rangers at the visitor’s center recommended we check out Goblin Valley State Park.
+We had a little time to kill before it was time to check into our Airbnb for the night, and a couple of rangers recommended we check out Goblin Valley State Park.
 We hopped on the 24 scenic byway to get there.

 Goblin Valley State Park

 A great valley littered with strange mushroom-shaped formations, known as goblins.